mjolewis/Financial-Derivative-Pricing-Application/README.md

 ![UML](https://user-images.githubusercontent.com/12025538/90795325-e7080880-e2db-11ea-98c2-d570c67e2c91.png)

 # Output
-The output data can be sent directly to the console or to an an OptionData.csv file on the current path.
-Sending to OptionData.csv is the recommended approach because it allows you to more easily analyze, chart data, and share data.
+The output data can be written directly to the console or to an OptionData.csv file on the current path.
+Sending the option output data to OptionData.csv is the recommended approach because it allows you to more easily analyze, chart, and share data.
+See the sample-output folder for an example output file.